 When you enter your query in the SQL Editor or create a calculation, you use Presto SQL syntax.
-For example, in the SQL Editor, you may compose a complete SELECT
+For example, in the SQL Editor, you may compose a complete SELECT query to find the sources to include and then filter their data:

 In addition to these clauses and statements, your SQL syntax can contain several functions and operators to further define the results and perform calculations: